Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 Juli 2026 12.50.02 UTC
+- WIB: Rabu, 1 Juli 2026 17.08.12 UTC
-- WITA: Rabu, 1 Juli 2026 13.50.02 UTC
+- WITA: Rabu, 1 Juli 2026 18.08.12 UTC
-- WIT: Rabu, 1 Juli 2026 14.50.02 UTC
+- WIT: Rabu, 1 Juli 2026 19.08.12 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: motivational
+Kategori: inspirational